riyad/android-backup/README.md

 ## Extract Rsync for Android Yourself

-The provided rsync.bkp file was extracted from CyanogenOS 12.1.1 for OnePlus One via
+The provided rsync.bkp file was extracted from LineageOS 14.1-20170131-NIGHTLY for OnePlus X via

 ```shell
 adb shell which rsync